Sequential Competitive Facility Location: Exact and Approximate Algorithms: Computational Results

 \subsection{Sensitivity Analysis}

-We analyze solution time and results of (S-CFLP) under various parameters settings.
-The results will provide insights on winning market share and how to conduct parameter selection in sequential CFLP.
+We analyze solution time and results of solving (S-CFLP) under various parameter settings.
+The results will provide insights on winning market share and how to conduct parameter selection for firms with leader and follower roles in sequential CFLP.
+We present the results for varying coefficients $\beta$ and $\alpha_j$ of the choice model in Sections~\ref{sec:compu:beta} and \ref{sec:compu:alpha}, respectively, and for varying customer sizes $|I|$ in Appendix~\ref{apx-sec:vary-customer-size-I}.